yk-liu/yk-liu.github.io/_posts/2019-10-29-Introduction-to-Foundemental-Group/2019-10-29-Introduction-to-Fundamental-Group.md

 Notice that different orders give different planar diagrams of $F$ but the $3$d diagram does not change.

+# Invariance of Fundamental Group

+So now we have proven that the homotopy classes of path of a manifold at a given point does constitute a group.
+This group is called the fundamental group of manifold $\mathcal M$ at point $x$, denoted as $\pi_1(\mathcal M , x)$.
+This group is also called the first homotopy group.

+We have yet to prove that this fundamental group is invariant under continuous deformation.
+And more importantly, the fundamental group we have now is not of much use since there are infinite many choices of $x$ on a given manifold $\mathcal M$ and we don't know which point should we use.
+These two problems will be addressed in this section.

+Both of the proof is related to the equivalent classes defined before.

+## Invariance under Continuous Deformation

+## Invariance of Choice of Base Point

 # Summary of Results So Far

+So far, we have succee